 Support Services for Online Students

 Support services are available to assist students in being successful as online learners.
-Students interested in becoming online learners should first be accepted through the TCC admission process, complete the Introduction to Distance Learning workshop (CDL-STU008) successfully and then contact the academic advisor (email@example.com) to help with course registration and other related questions.
+Students interested in becoming online learners should first be accepted through the TCC admission process, then successfully complete the Introduction to Distance Learning workshop (register for CDL-STU008 through TCC Passport), and then contact the academic advisor (email@example.com) to help with course registration and other related questions.

 Students can purchase textbooks and course-related materials by contacting the TCC Bookstore at firstname.lastname@example.org or at (850) 575-9200.
 Students may also visit the bookstore on the main campus.